parse-community/docs/_includes/js/push-notifications.md

 *   **`channels`**: An array of the channels to which a device is currently subscribed.
 *   **`timeZone`**: The current time zone where the target device is located.
 This value is synchronized every time an `Installation` object is saved from the device.
 *   **`deviceType`**: The type of device, "ios", "android", "winrt", "winphone", or "dotnet"_(readonly)_.
 *   **`pushType`**: This field is reserved for directing Parse to the push delivery network to be used.
-If the device      is registered to receive pushes via GCM, this field will be marked "gcm".
-If this device is not using GCM, and is using Parse's push notification service, it will be blank _(readonly)_.
+If the device      is registered to receive pushes via FCM, this field will be marked "gcm".
+If this device is not using FCM, and is using Parse's push notification service, it will be blank _(readonly)_.
 *   **`installationId`**: Universally Unique Identifier (UUID) for the device used by Parse.
 It must be unique across all of an app's installations. _(readonly)_.
-*   **`deviceToken`**: The Apple or Google generated token used to deliver messages to the APNs or GCM push networks respectively.
+*   **`deviceToken`**: The Apple or Google generated token used to deliver messages to the APNs or FCM push networks respectively.
 *   **`channelUris`**: The Microsoft-generated push URIs for Windows devices.
 *   **`appName`**: The display name of the client application to which this installation belongs.
 *   **`appVersion`**: The version string of the client application to which this installation belongs.